-This graph shows the two dimensions of cognitive and behavioral, meaning that you have an intellectual understanding of this aspect, and you also act upon it.
-We don't have enough data to report if or how you connect with your feelings related to this item.
+This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
+We don't have enough data to report on your behaviors or feelings about this topic.

-/YOUR SMI CHOICES INDICATE THAT you have a sense that we are collectively trapped in an accelerated pace.
+YOUR SMI RESPONSES INDICATE THAT you seem to have a sense that we are collectively trapped in an accelerated pace.

 Perhaps you notice your own speed, or see it in others.
 The fact is that you observe and seem to think about this phenomenon, and may be asking yourself about the cost of this upon you or others.

 How is it possible to contemplate the future implications of decisions taken under the pressure of speed?

-We cannot comment on your feelings related to this topic, since you indicated (by choosing

-"neither") that you did not find yourself represented by either of the available options.
+We cannot comment on your behaviors or feelings about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.